 He has an active trial practice in Kentucky and Ohio where he:

-- Drafts wills and powers of attorney and assists his clients in probate matters and probate legislation.
+- Drafts wills and powers of attorney and assists his clients in probate matters and probate litigation.

 At his church, he serves as a community group leader.
 He has played with the pioneering Cincinnati folk band Cluricaun, periodically performs Irish music and continues to be active in Northern Kentucky and Cincinnati Irish cultural organizations.
 He resides in Fort Thomas with his wife, Kiki, and enjoys his gardening projects.
 They still frequent East Newport, where they rehabbed in the 1980s and helped form the historic district.